 Having a team of educators helps you in not only the development and implementation of a plan, but also in the communication of how the plan is implemented.
 Taking a team approach fosters a supporting safety culture within your school.

 Practice makes perfect.
-Emergency drills provide the opportunity to test and improve procedures, but also lessens anxiety in the event of an actual emergency.
+Emergency drills provide the opportunity to test and improve procedures, but also lessen anxiety in the event of an actual emergency.

 It is very likely your school district has adopted guidance based on case law, legislation, and best practices.
 It is your responsibility to review those documents, implement requirements, and share pertinent information with students, staff, and parents.